llucax/llucax/github-sponsors-profile.md

 I am the type of developer that when bumps into a bug in an open source project, tries at the very least to make a good bug report, with a reduced test case, and when possible even a patch.
 So I spend quite some time doing this, a type of work that is not easy to showcase, but extremely important in my opinion.

-Currently I'm focusing on a media player app for toddlers and small children, that it is safe and easy to use for them and easy to manage for parents.
+Currently I'm focusing on a media player app for toddlers and small children (Lunofono), that it is safe and easy to use for them and easy to manage for parents.
 Also privacy is a **big** goal.
-Besides the player, I want to provide parents with a good content creation tool too, so they can create their own content (I know my kid loves to look at family pictures and videos).
-The app is not published yet, but I will do so when I have an MVP.
+Besides the player, I want to provide parents with a good content creation tool, so they can create their own content (I know my kid loves to look at family pictures and videos).
+The app is still in development.

+I'm also developing a service to enlarge URLs so they are more self-descriptive ([noclick.me](https://noclick.me)).

 ### 💖 Sponsoring my work

 I always made a living on software development, and always tried to keep as much of the software I write open source.
-But I also always worked as an employee in a company, as it is not always easy with companies that struggle to see the value of open sourcing code (while running 90% of open source software to make profit, of course).
+But I also always worked as an employee in a company, as it is not always easy with companies that struggle to see the value of open sourcing code.

 I feel it is time to make a jump and at least try to make a living while doing open source, and writing meaningful software.
 I know it will be a hard jump, and that failure is very likely, but hey, I have to try, and I will be eternally thankful if you can sponsor my work.